 About the project

 Scorecards were retrieved from ESPNcricinfo, CricketArchive, Big Bash, the ECB (for England and T20 Blast matches), the IPL, Cricingif (the official Pakistan Super League source), and the ICC, where relevant for each match.
 Each scorecard is parsed into a common format, and I then perform a variety of checks on each match, such as checking that the result is the same on all scorecards, that the same number of innings are listed, and that batter and bowler details match.
-The full details on all of the various checks I perform can be found on the Checks performed page.
+Full details on the Checks Performed are available for the curious.

 My name is Stephen Rushe.
-I live in Belfast, have an interest in cricket statistics, and write software for a living.
+I live in Belfast, have an interest in cricket statistics, and write software for a living (and fun).
 I run Cricsheet, a project to provide freely-available structured ball-by-ball data for international and T20 club matches.
 I’ve been mentioned in Wisden once!

 How can you contact me?